apify/apify-haystack/README.md

     print(d)
 ```

-### More Examples
+### More examples

 See other examples in the [examples directory](https://github.com/apify/apify-haystack/blob/master/src/apify_haystack/examples) for more examples, here is a list of few of them

-- Load a dataset from Apify and convert it to Haystack Document
+- Load a dataset from Apify and convert it to a Haystack Document
-- Call [Website Content Crawler](https://apify.com/apify/website-content-crawler) Actor and convert the data into the Haystack Documents
+- Call [Website Content Crawler](https://apify.com/apify/website-content-crawler) and convert the data into the Haystack Documents
-- Crawl website, retrieve text content, and store it in the `InMemoryDocumentStore`
+- Crawl websites, retrieve text content, and store it in the `InMemoryDocumentStore`
 - Retrieval-Augmented Generation (RAG): Extracting text from a website & question answering

 ## Support